 The assertion that the Staplegrove Shattocks were a prominent family is supported by a lot of evidence.
 There were three Shattocks who appeared as either litigants or defendants in the Westminster, London Star Chamber, a special court established to ensure fair treatment to people involved in legal disputes with socially or politically prominent people (see the references in the Origins discussion of early Shattock references in records).
 Only a prominent family would have been treated with this level of respect.
 In the early part of the 17th century there are a number of deeds that show Shattocks as landowners in the Taunton area.

 But the strongest evidence that James William Shattock's family legend has a basis in fact is the 1533 will of John Shattock of Staplegrove quoted earlier.
 This will gives the family legend a solid basis.
 Is the "mansion" he talks about Hope House?
-And what was he selling in his shop?
-Wine?
-Cloth?
+And what was the gear in his shop?
 Merchants in medieval times, especially rich merchants, more or less ran the towns.
 The will provides strong evidence that the family legend recounted by James William Shattock was based on fact.
 Together with that evidence, and the fact that Shattockes owned farms, interests in mills, and messuages in the area, certainly makes James statement that they were a "prominent" family accurate.

 John Shattock of Leicester, descendant of the Norton Fitzwarren / Staplegrove Shattocks, provides us with a very comprehensive analysis of the will.
 I have included it as a sub-page of this one.